 Photo courtesy of Gray Historical Society

-The Narcissus operated between Lewiston, Maine, and Portland, Maine on a thirty-mile, private right-of-way, interurban line that was built to steam railroad specs.
+The Narcissus operated between Lewiston, Maine, and Portland, Maine on a thirty-mile, private right-of-way, using the interurban line that was built to steam railroad specs.
 Construction of the line was seasonal from 1910 until finished in 1914.
 Operations commenced early in July 1914 and carried on until the line ceased operations late in June 1933.
-Just a few weeks prior to the opening of the line in 1914, the principal of the line, W. Scott Libbey, died.
+Just a few weeks before the opening of the line in 1914, the principal of the line, W. Scott Libbey, died.
 Within a couple of months, the management changed and so did the name of the line.
 It became the Portland-Lewiston Interurban Railroad.
 Best known as the Portland-Lewiston Interurban or simply, PLI.

 The front page of the Lewiston Evening Journal, May 18, 1914.